ChatGPT Prompts for Workshop Planning: What Works, What Doesn't, and What's Missing

 Timing Estimates

-ChatGPT is reasonably good at estimating activity duration when given participant count and objective scope β€” not because it understands facilitation dynamics, but because timing patterns for common activities are well-represented in its training data.
-It knows that a round-robin check-in for 15 people takes longer than one for 6.
-Use those estimates as a starting point, not a contract.
+ChatGPT does a decent job estimating activity duration when given participant numbers and objectives.
+It's not because it understands facilitation, but because timing for common activities is well-represented in its data.
+It knows a check-in for 15 takes longer than for 6.
+Use these estimates as starting points, not gospel.

-The Nielsen Norman Group's research on prompt quality confirms the underlying principle: structured context in prompts β€” role, task, format, constraints β€” significantly improves output relevance.
-This is not a facilitation insight specifically; it is a general finding about how to use these tools well.
+The Nielsen Norman Group's research on prompt quality backs this up: structured prompts — role, task, format, constraints — improve output relevance.
+This isn’t just a facilitation insight; it’s about using these tools effectively.

 Where ChatGPT Falls Short: The Craft It Cannot See